 How many fig varieties are there?

-Being one of the earliest fruits ever to be cultivated, figs have an indefinite number of varieties.
-There are approximately over 600 fig varieties, and yet there are still others that have not ever been cultivated.
+Being one of the earliest fruits ever to be cultivated, figs have an infinite number of varieties.
+There are approximately over 600 fig varieties.

 How do you know if a fig is ripe?

 Ripe figs are soft and yield to pressure when squeezed gently.
 In addition, loose stems are signs that the fig is ripe.
 Those that are shrunken or have sap oozing from cracks are overripe.

 Fresh figs are highly perishable and it is recommended you eat them within one or two days.
 Storage also determines how long they will last — if you place them in a bowl without stacking them over each other, they can at least last for five days.